pratzohol/MindML/docs/index.md

-# About
+# About Me

-I'm a Fourth year Undergraduate at IIT Delhi majoring in Electrical Engineering.
-My core interests are in Machine Learning, Deep Learning, and Artificial Intelligence.
-In addition to these, I enjoy new technology, problem-solving and playing outdoor sports.
+I completed my Bachelor's from IIT Delhi in Electrical Engineering.
+I love statistics, probability and linear algebra, which makes it quite obvious that I also love to learn about recent trends in Machine Learning and Artifical Intelligence.
+I like coding and problem solving as well.

+I'm also an endurance cyclist and runner.
+Currently I'm preparing for Half Ironman.
+You can follow my journey on Insta [@loofy_simp](https://www.instagram.com/loofy_simp) (I'm a big time _One piece_ fan also!!)

 ## What is MindML?